rdhr/CALiPPSO.jl/docs/src/basic_usage.md

      + Each particle is stored as a [`MonoParticle`](@ref) object that contains: (i) the position of the centre; (ii) the list of all contact vectors; (iii) the list of contact forces magnitudes; and (iv) the list of neighbours in contact.
    + The radius of all the (hyper-) spheres in the packing.
    + Information of whether (i) the packing satisfies mechanical equilibrium (stored as a boolean in the `mechanical_equilibrium` field), and (ii) whether the packings reached jamming or not (also as a boolean specified using the `jammed` field).
-2. `info`: Information about the process and termination status of CALiPPSO, *e.g.*, number of iterations, the time and amount of memory allocated during the full process, list of times of each LP optimization, etc. All of this is stored using a [`convergence_info`](@ref) object.
+2. `info`: Information about the process and termination status of CALiPPSO, *e.g.*, number of iterations, the time and amount of memory allocated during the full process, list of times of each LP optimization, etc. All of this is stored using a [`convergence_info`](@ref) `struct`.
 3. `Γ_vs_t`: The list of values of ``\sqrt{\Gamma^\star}`` obtained after each iteration; see [the theory section](@ref Theory-behind-CALiPPSO) for more information.
 4. `Smax_vs_t`: The list of values of ``\max_{i,\mu} \{s_{i,\mu}^\star\}_{i=1,\dots,N}^{\mu=1,\dots,d}`` obtained after each iteration; see [the theory section](@ref Theory-behind-CALiPPSO) for more information.
 5. `isostatic_vs_t`: An analogous list that specifies (with boolean variables) if isostaticity holds at after each iteration.